 6. Bake for approximately 45 minutes or until pie crust is browned.

-FROZEN ONION CUBESI have found that most of my dinner recipes include sauteed onions and am always looking for shortcuts to make life easier.
-Choping & cooking onions takes time and I figured if I had sauteed onions on stand-by, I could save a good 10-12 minutes off of each recipe.
-So, here's how I do it: (this tip also works well for peppers)
+I have found that most of my dinner recipes include sauteed onions and am always looking for shortcuts to make life easier.
+Chopping & cooking onions takes time and I figured if I had sauteed onions on stand-by, I could save a good 10-12 minutes off of each recipe.
+So, here’s how I do it: (this tip also works well for peppers)

 In a heavy-bottomed pot, add 3-4 tablespoons of olive oil.
 Dice up onions and sauté on medium to medium-low heat until translucent.
 Remove from heat and allow to cool.